Nixon (film): Casting

-The studio did not like Stone's choice to play Nixon.
-They wanted Tom Hanks or Jack Nicholson – two of Stone's original choices.
-The director also considered Gene Hackman, Robin Williams, Gary Oldman and Tommy Lee Jones.
-Stone met with Warren Beatty but the actor wanted to make too many changes to the script.
-Stone cast Hopkins based on his performances in The Remains of the Day and Shadowlands.
-Of Hopkins, Stone said, "The isolation of Tony is what struck me.
+Hopkins was not considered a natural choice for the role, with British film critic Barry Norman telling Hopkins it was like "casting Paul Newman as Harold Macmillan".
+While Stone had wanted to cast Hopkins based on his recent performances in The Remains of the Day and Shadowlands, Hopkins took some time before accepting the role, noting the difficulties in a British actor replicating American speech patterns.
+Stone reassured Hopkins, telling him that he wanted him for the role and that being a former alcoholic and being Welsh meant there was "something dark" about him, that he was an "outsider".
+In a later interview Stone said, "The isolation of Tony is what struck me.
 The loneliness.
 I felt that was the quality that always marked Nixon."
 When the actor met the director he got the impression that Stone was "one of the great bad boys of American pop culture, and I might be a fool to walk away."
-What convinced Hopkins to ultimately take on the role and "impersonate the soul of Nixon were the scenes in the film when he talks about his mother and father.
+Ultimately, Hopkins was convinced to take on the role and "impersonate the soul of Nixon were the scenes in the film when he talks about his mother and father.
 That affected me."
 Hopkins wore a hair piece and false teeth "to hint at a physical resemblance to Nixon".

+The studio did not like Stone's choice to play Nixon and wanted Tom Hanks or Jack Nicholson – two of Stone's original choices.
+The director also considered Gene Hackman, Robin Williams, Gary Oldman and Tommy Lee Jones.
+Stone met with Warren Beatty but Beatty declined as he felt that "Nixon was not treated compassionately".
 When Beatty was thinking about doing the film, he insisted on doing a reading of the script with an actress and Joan Allen was flown in from New York City.
 Afterwards, Beatty told Stone that he had found his Pat Nixon.